clareaulab/clareau-lab-website-old/join/index.md

 ---
-title: Join
+title: Join!
 nav:
   order: 5
   tooltip: Email, address, and location
 ---

-# {% include icon.html icon="fa-regular fa-envelope" %}Join
+# {% include icon.html icon="fa-regular fa-envelope" %}Join us!

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
+The lab is recruiting at all levels.
+We are particularly interested in recruiting individuals with wet-bench backgrounds that seek training in computational biology, data science, genomics, and/or biotechnology.

+Prospective research technicians and postdoctoral associates should [contact Caleb directly](mailto:caleb.lareau@gmail.com).

+Graduate students should come from one of these programs.

 {%
   include button.html